-Ashlee Rust enters her third season as a full-time assistant coach for the Washington University in St. Louis volleyball program in 2016.
+Ashlee Rust enters her fourth season as a full-time assistant coach for the Washington University in St. Louis volleyball program in 2017.

-In just two seasons at WashU, she has helped the Bears generate seven All-America honors, earn nine All-Central Region Team selections and nine University Athletic Association honors.
-The Bears have twice made it to the NCAA Regional Championship match, in 2015 falling to the eventual national champion.
+In just three seasons at WashU, she has helped the Bears generate nine All-America honors, earn 11 All-Central Region Team selections and 13 University Athletic Association honors.
+The Bears have made it to the NCAA Regional Championship match three straight years, and most recently advanced past the University of Wisconsin-Whitewater Regional as Champions in route to the National Championship match.

 Prior to joining the WashU staff in August 2014, Rust spent the 2012 and 2013 seasons as an assistant coach at Coe College in Cedar Rapids, Iowa.
 She helped lead the Kohawks to a 53-18 record in those two seasons, including a school-record 33 wins in 2013.
 Coe finished as the Iowa Intercollegiate Athletic Conference (IIAC) runner-up in both 2012 and 2013, and had a total of nine individuals earn all-conference honors in Rust's two seasons as the assistant coach.